Componolit/libsparkcrypto/README.rst

 To build and prove libsparkcrypto, the following tools are required:

-- GCC or GNAT Pro
+- GNAT (recent Pro or FSF)
-- SPARK 9 (SPARK Pro or SPARK GPL)
+- SPARK 2014 (tested with Pro 19.0 and Community 2018)
-- GNU make, version >= 3.81
+- GNU make
-- OpenSSL (for building the benchmark, tested with 0.9.8g)
+- OpenSSL (for building the benchmark, tested with 1.1.1j)
-- AdaBrowse (for building the API documentation, tested with 4.0.3)
-- Docutils (for building the documentation, tested with 0.6)
 - SPARKUnit [4]_ (for unit testing, tested with 0.1.0)

-The primary development environments of libsparkcrypto are Debian 5 (x86_64) and Ubuntu 10.04 (x86_64).
+The primary development environments of libsparkcrypto are Debian (x86_64) and Ubuntu (x86_64).
 Though the source and project files should be system independent, the Makefiles assume a UNIXish system (cygwin seems to work).
 Tools like ``mkdir``, ``uname``, ``tail`` and ``install`` must be present in the systems search path.